Priority Medical Partners Direct, SC - Frequently Asked Questions

 Your Direct Primary Care membership option seems too good to be true, what is the catch?

-Too good to be true - No. It is true, and there is no catch.
+Too good to be true.
+No. It is true, and there is no catch.

 Imagine having same day face to face access to your doctor for urgent or serious illness concerns.
 For minor illness, imagine being treated from your home or while you are on vacation via a virtual visit.
 Imagine healthcare with no red tape, no complicated codes, no pre-authorizations or denials.
 100% price transparency.
 A simple system where more than 80% of your needs are cared for with an affordable monthly membership fee.
 No hassle, no wait for appointments, and unrushed visits.
 A system which promotes the doctor-patient relationship by minimizing unnecessary paperwork allowing more time for your doctor to be your doctor.
-A “patient-centric” system that prioritizes the doctor-patient relationship, the way medicine “was” and is meant to be.
+A “patient-centric” system that prioritizes the doctor-patient relationship, the way the practice of medicine is meant to be.

 We feel that once an individual experiences what DPC has to offer they will want to continue with their membership.
 For those that don't, there is no long term commitment.
 A 24 hour written notice from the patient is all that is needed to leave our DPC practice.
 Please read our DPC Agreement for more information.